expo/expo/docs/pages/versions/unversioned/guides/using-vapid.md

 ## Client Setup

-You will also need to add your VAPID public key to your client app's `app.json` file in the `web.vapidPublicKey` field.
+You will also need to add your VAPID public key to your client app's `app.json` file in the `notification.vapidPublicKey` field.

 You should also include your username (the username of the person who uploaded the keys) in the `owner` field.
 You do not have to do this if you choose to not handle web push notifications through Expo server.